-9 The three-month Euro Interbank Offered Rate (EURIBOR) is the interest rate at which banks borrow unsecured funds from other banks in the wholesale money market for a period of three months, therefore reflecting both liquidity risk and credit risk; on the other hand, banks entering into an Overnight Indexed Swap (OIS) are only entitled to receive a fixed rate of interest on a notional amount (called the OIS rate) and pay a floating rate.
+&lt;sup>9 The three-month Euro Interbank Offered Rate (EURIBOR) is the interest rate at which banks borrow unsecured funds from other banks in the wholesale money market for a period of three months, therefore reflecting both liquidity risk and credit risk; on the other hand, banks entering into an Overnight Indexed Swap (OIS) are only entitled to receive a fixed rate of interest on a notional amount (called the OIS rate) and pay a floating rate.
 As these contracts do not involve any initial cash flows, an OIS has little exposure to default and therefore no credit risk.

-10 For further details see Box 9 in Financial Stability Review, ECB, June 2007.
+&lt;sup>10 For further details see Box 9 in Financial Stability Review, ECB, June 2007.

-11 When the value of this spread is negative, holders of euro are willing to pay a premium (the crosscurrency swap) to swap euro with US dollars and vice-versa when the spread is positive.
+&lt;sup>11 When the value of this spread is negative, holders of euro are willing to pay a premium (the crosscurrency swap) to swap euro with US dollars and vice-versa when the spread is positive.

-12 Expressed in annual cumulated flows.
+&lt;sup>12 Expressed in annual cumulated flows.
 For data-related reasons it is not possible to compute this indicator for the whole EU.

-funding obtained from national central banks over total liabilities.
-Indicator 31 looks at the level of central bank reserves (decomposed into current accounts covering the minimum reserve system and the deposit facility) in the euro area vis-à-vis the evolution of the interbank money market, as measured by the volume of overnight transactions between banks (EONIA volumes).
+Another indicator of banks difficulties in accessing traditional sources of funding is a high dependence on central bank funding (indicator 4.6); this indicator computes the share of funding obtained from national central banks over total liabilities.
+Indicator 4.7 looks at the level of central bank reserves in the euro area (decomposed into (i) current accounts covering the minimum reserve system and (ii) the marginal deposit facility) vis-à-vis the evolution of the interbank money market, as measured by the volume of overnight transactions between banks (EONIA volumes).

-The maturity profile of EU banks' debt redemptions (indicator 32) provides an overview of the evolution of banks' term structure.
+The maturity profile of EU banks' debt redemptions (indicator 4.8) provides an overview of the evolution of banks' term structure.
 By comparing historical data with the latest data, this indicator shows whether the EU banking sector is moving towards a shorter or a longer maturity profile of its debt.
 Any shift towards short-term funding increases the frequency at which the banking sector needs to obtain refinancing, thereby exposing banks to more liquidity risks; in fact, banks that rely more heavily on wholesale markets increase their exposure to opportunistic and speculative behaviours by market agents, hence posing a systemic risk for financial stability.